PragatiKoyande/devops/README.md

 # ==============================================================
 # === Autoscaling (HPA) ===
-# HPA found in source → autoscaling.enabled: true
+# HPA found in source ? autoscaling.enabled: true
-# CPU target: 70% — preserved exactly from source.
+# CPU target: 70% -- preserved exactly from source.
-# Memory scaling not in source → null (disabled).
+# Memory scaling not in source ? null (disabled).
 #
-# ⚠️  KEY NAME MUST BE: targetCPUUtilizationPercentage (EXACT)
+# WARNING:  KEY NAME MUST BE: targetCPUUtilizationPercentage (EXACT)
 #     Any other key name is silently ignored by the chart template.
 # ==============================================================
 autoscaling: